Supporting the Education Department in Creating a Neuro-affirming Curriculum

-An important part of the Research Team’s current work is collaborating with the Education Department in making a curriculum for schools and colleges at all levels to educate educators and students about autism and autistic people.
+An important part of the Research Team’s current work is collaborating with the Education Department.
+They work together to make a curriculum for schools and colleges at all levels to educate educators and students about autism and autistic people.
 To guide the process, the Research Team will conduct surveys and interviews with members of the wider autistic community as well as literature reviews to compile information and resources.

 Many autistic youth and adults who were not identified as autistic during childhood seek clinical diagnosis after first self-identifying as autistic.
 Self-assessment is often the critical first step in a previously unidentified autistic person’s journey towards self-discovery, connecting with the autistic community, and embracing their autistic identity.
 Despite the importance of self-identification, research and resources on the topic are limited.
 The Autistics Unmasked Research Team is working on creating a comprehensive guide for self-assessment and navigating the clinical assessment process.
 Throughout the project, the Research Team will be seeking feedback from the wider autistic community.